Basic Rights Oregon: Advocacy

 Basic Rights Oregon held its first meetings in 1995 and became a 501(c)(4) organization in 1996.

-In 1999, Basic Rights launched the Fair Workplace Project, which was designed to increase the number of employers voluntarily adopting nondiscrimination policies.
+In 1999, BRO launched the Fair Workplace Project, which was designed to increase the number of employers voluntarily adopting nondiscrimination policies.

-In 2002, Basic Rights Oregon endorsed Democratic candidate Bill Bradbury for election to the United States Senate, opposing the Human Rights Campaign, a national LGBT rights organization, which endorsed the re-election of the Republican incumbent Gordon H. Smith.
+In 2002, BRO endorsed Democratic candidate Bill Bradbury for election to the United States Senate, opposing the Human Rights Campaign, a national LGBTQ rights organization, which endorsed the re-election of the Republican incumbent Gordon H. Smith.

-In 2004, Basic Rights Oregon, nine same-sex couples, the American Civil Liberties Union, and Multnomah County joined as plaintiffs against the State of Oregon, the Governor, the Attorney General, the Director of the Department of Human Services, and the State Registrar in a suit, Li v.
+In 2004, BRO, nine same-sex couples, the American Civil Liberties Union, and Multnomah County joined as plaintiffs against the State of Oregon, the Governor, the Attorney General, the Director of the Department of Human Services, and the State Registrar in a suit, Li v.
 State, in the Oregon Supreme Court seeking a declaration that the statutes (ORS chapter 106) prohibiting same-sex couples from marrying on the same terms as different-sex couples violated the Oregon Constitution.

-In 2004, Basic Rights Oregon worked against Ballot Measure 36, which amended the Oregon Constitution to prohibit same-sex marriage.
-Although Basic Rights Oregon raised nearly $3 million to fight the measure, it passed with 57% in favor and 43% opposed.
-Following this loss, Basic Rights Oregon hired its first team of field organizers and pushed nondiscrimination ordinances in Washington County, Bend, Hillsboro, and Wasco County.
+In 2004, BRO worked against Ballot Measure 36, which amended the Oregon Constitution to prohibit same-sex marriage.
+Although BRO raised nearly $3 million to fight the measure, it passed with 57% in favor and 43% opposed.
+Following this loss, BRO hired its first team of field organizers and pushed nondiscrimination ordinances in Washington County, Bend, Hillsboro, and Wasco County.

-In 2007, Basic Rights led the lobbying effort to pass the Oregon Equality Act and the Oregon Family Fairness Act.
+In 2007, BRO led the lobbying effort to pass the Oregon Equality Act and the Oregon Family Fairness Act.

-In 2012, following years of education and collaboration with Basic Rights Oregon, the state Insurance Division issued a bulletin banning many private insurers from selling discriminatory policies in Oregon.
+In 2012, following years of education and collaboration with BRO, the state Insurance Division issued a bulletin banning many private insurers from selling discriminatory policies in Oregon.